reuk/wayverb/docs_source/evaluation.md

 ![The response measured at cardioid microphones pointing towards and away from the source.
-The times marked with dotted lines, from left to right, are the direct contribution time, the first reflection time, and the first and second *forward-incident* reflection times.](images/cardioid){#fig:cardioid}
+The times marked with dotted lines, from left to right, are the direct contribution time, the first reflection time, and the time of the first contribution from the opposite direction to the source.](images/cardioid){#fig:cardioid}

 <div id="audio_table">